mattmc3/zebrafish/README.md

 configuration in a way that makes sense so you don't have to do it all.

-Just keep in mind that loading other plugins and frameworks _after_ Zebrafish means its likely you overrode Zebrafish defaults.
+Just keep in mind that loading other plugins and frameworks _after_ Zebrafish means it's likely you overrode some of Zebrafish's settings.

 ### Compared to just using .zshrc

 There's no reason you can't put the contents of Zebrafish directly in your .zshrc.
-But, this project is great for folks that like a clean .zshrc file and want a great base to build their .zshrc from.
+But, this project is great for folks that like a clean .zshrc file and want a reasonable base configuration to build their .zshrc from.

 ## Customization